Skip to content

 Terminal window

-# Show loaded config path and search order
+# Show loaded config path and all search locations

-# Create a local config in the current directory
+# Create a new config in the current directory

 # Path to claude binary (default: "claude" from PATH)